gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 possession of the lands which justly belonged to him by right of inheritance, or grant him licence to seek his fortune, trusting to fate, in foreign countries.

-## Chapter XIII: The coming over of Raymond, and defeat of the men of Waterford at Dundunolf.
+## Chapter XIII: The coming over of Raymond, and defeat of the men of Waterford at Dundunolf

 Having obtained the king's licence, although it was given in jest rather than in earnest, earl Richard, suffering the winter to elapse, sent forward to Ireland about the calends (the first) of May, a young man of